serenefiresiren/PerformanceLogging/README.md

      - Reads < (5% of Updates) --> 0:1
    - Else --> 1:0
 ## Thresholds In Roughly Precedence Order
+**Note:** Your mileage may vary.
+Stay aware of table sizes to avoid spending times fixing scans on a table that is fine being scanned.

 **Standalone Clustered Indexes**